surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 17.5.0-dev.2 =
+= 17.5.0-dev.3 =

-(2023/12/17) Updated static cache in methods to limit the number of elements.
+(2023/12/17) Added an optimization method to shrink the Open Graph array size.
+Updated static cache in methods to limit the number of elements.

 = 17.4.0 =